exlskills/course-ASAP-golang-scalable-webservices/00_Introduction/00_Overview/00_Intro/index.md

 * Docker installed (https://docs.docker.com/install/).
 These demos use docker `18.06.1-ce`, but any recent installation should work just fine

+* Docker compose installed (https://docs.docker.com/compose/install/).
+Note that this might come separately on some Docker installations

 ### Ready to Build a Scalable Web Service with Docker and Go?!

 Prepare for 🚀 with this Open Course from EXLskills!
 It's going to be FAST, so let's start hacking!